SymplifyConversion/sst-sdk-php/README.md

 - [x] fake config server for e2e testing
 - [x] visitor ID assignment
 - [x] variation assignment
-- [ ] config state management
+- [-] config state management (we rely on HTTP caching)
 - [ ] use PSR-3 for logging
-- [ ] use PSR-7 / PSR-18 for HTTP fetch
+- [x] use PSR-7, PSR-17, PSR-18 for HTTP fetch